kostiakoval/WatchKit-Apps/README.md

 # Ideas!

-Have idea for an Watch App?
+Have an idea for the Watch App?
 Do you want it to be open-sourced here?
 Let's share knowledge, apps and happiness!
+Let's make this world a better place together!

-Contact me!
+**Contact me!**

 # Contact